Improvement and optimization of service management tools: Buy new or tune up?

 Carry out process audits:

-- Analyze the efficiency and effectiveness of your ITSM processes on a regular basis.
+- Analyze the efficiency and effectiveness of your processes on a regular basis.

 - Identify bottlenecks and opportunities for optimization.